ring-lang/ring/language/README_Windows.md

 The next steps demonstrates how to build the 32bit version

-To build the 64bit version use _x64 to the batch file name like buildvc_x64.bat instead of buildvc.bat
+To build the 64bit version add _x64 to the batch file name (i.e. use buildvc_x64.bat instead of buildvc.bat)

 #### Build Ring (Compiler/VM)